June 24-27, 2024

 Summer Academy will be held at the UW-Madison Campus, where youth and adult chaperones will stay at Chadbourne Residence hall.
 Youth will be participating in a wide variety of track-based activities and seminars.
 They will be able to visit different locations on Campus and in Madison.
 They will also have the opportunity to hear from speakers, watch a performance from the 4-H Drama Company, and participate in a variety of fun hands-on activities!

-Youth currently in grades 7-10 will be able to register for Summer Academy when registration is open from April 1-30.
+Youth currently in grades 8-11 will be able to register for Summer Academy when registration is open on March 1.
 The registration will be done in 4HOnline.
 You can find the registration by going to your youth’s profile and clicking on the events tab in 4HOnline.
 The event will be called “Summer Academy”.

 If your youth is already enrolled in 4HOnline, you can find instructions on how to register for the event here.